-The Mako Gold Mine, located in eastern Senegal, West Africa, is a high quality, low cost, open pit mine with attractive scale and strong growth potential through near-mine exploration opportunities.
+The Mako Gold Mine, located in eastern Senegal, West Africa, is a high quality, open pit mine with attractive scale and strong growth potential through near-mine exploration opportunities.

-The Mako Gold Mine poured first gold in January 2018.
-Mako is operated by Resolute’s 90%-owned Senegalese subsidiary, Petowal Mining Company SA.
-The remaining 10% is held by the Government of Senegal which is free-carried.
+The first gold was poured at Mako in January 2018.
+Mako is owned and operated by Resolute’s Senegalese subsidiary, Petowal Mining Company S.A.

 Identified exploration targets have the potential to increase mine life and exploration programmes are in progress focussing on pit extensions and satellite deposits within trucking distance of the mill.

 Targets within the permit include the identification of potential ore shoots beneath the pit, extensions to the north east of the pit, and the Kerekonko area south of the Gambia River where multiple soil anomalies have been identified.
 Outside the Mako Gold Mine mining concession, Resolute controls over 485km2 of prospective exploration ground within a 30km radius, either directly or through joint ventures with Senegalese partners.